cbp952/RBE2001_template/README.md

 http://users.wpi.edu/~glipin/.uploads/RBE-arduino.zip

-And extract it somewhare on your computer.
+And extract it somewhere on your computer.
 Run Arduino in the extracted folder.

 ## Personal Computer install Linux / Mac